-Los Angeles based artist Shepard Fairey is most well known for his Obey campaign and the Obama Hope poster.
-He’s also one of Wynwood Wall’s earliest collaborators, creating not only an outdoor mural, but also the logo and interiors for Wynwood Kitchen & Bar.
-His mural, in warm tones of red, orange and black, utilizes a wheatpaste technique in his signature style, and is a collage of pop culture and social justice figures from Martin Luther King Jr. to David Bowie and Basquiat.
-It also features prominently a portrait of Wynwood Walls founder Tony Goldman.
+Los Angeles-based artist Shepard Fairey is most well known for his Obey campaign and the Obama Hope poster.
+He’s also one of Wynwood Wall’s earliest collaborators, creating not only a permanent outdoor mural, but also the logo and interiors for Wynwood Kitchen & Bar.
+His mural is a collage of pop culture and social justice figures from Martin Luther King Jr. to David Bowie and Basquiat.
+It also features a portrait of Wynwood Walls founder Tony Goldman prominently.

 A New York street artist during the Golden Age of the 1970s and 80s, Kenny Scharf is known for his spontaneous, spray paint cartoon-like characters.
-His work is immediately recognizable and he’s been a mainstay at Wynwood Walls from the beginning.
+His mural has been a mainstay at Wynwood Walls from its inception.

-RETNA is an LA based artist, known for his distinctive lettering in an alphabet of his own invention based on both Chicano graffiti and the calligraphy traditions of ancient civilizations like the Egyptians and Mayans.
+RETNA is an LA-based artist, known for his distinctive lettering in an alphabet of his own invention based on both Chicano graffiti and the calligraphy traditions of ancient civilizations.
 He’s painted walls in Miami since 2006 and joined Wynwood Walls in 2011 with a mural of white lettering on a red background.

-Brooklyn-based artist Maya Hayuk has created one of the most photographed new murals at Wynwood Walls with her pastel colored, geometric forms that create overlapping diamond shapes.
-She’s conjuring everything from views of outer space to nail art and ancient Sanskrit mandalas in her abstract, representational figures.
+Brooklyn-based artist Maya Hayuk has created one of the most photographed murals at Wynwood Walls with her pastel colored, geometric forms that create overlapping diamond shapes.
+She draws inspiration from everything including views of outer space to nail art and ancient Sanskrit mandalas.

-Chilean artist, Inti’s mural was part of the most recent addition to Wynwood Walls in 2015.
+Chilean artist, Inti’s mural was added to Wynwood Walls in 2015.
 Drawing upon Incan traditions, folklore and culture, his mural’s subjects are two larger-than-life children with both celestial and agrarian symbols and motifs inspired by child labor photography of the early 1900s.

 The London Police

-The British art collective based in Amsterdam brings a sense of playfulness to their work, often utilizing a group of characters known as the LADs, depicted through simple line drawings with round heads and happy faces.
-They contributed a new mural to Wynwood Walls in 2015 in sky blue featuring the LADs in a factory-like setting.
+The London Police are a British art collective based in Amsterdam who bring a sense of playfulness to their work, often utilizing a group of characters known as the LADs, depicted through simple line drawings with round heads and happy faces.
+They contributed a mural to Wynwood Walls in 2015 in sky blue featuring the LADs in a factory-like setting.
 Their work can also be found on the streets of Wynwood.

 Local & International Artists in the Neighborhood

-The murals throughout the Wynwood neighborhood are just as compelling as those found inside Wynwood Walls and there’s hardly a square-inch of concrete not covered in mural work.
-This is where you’ll find Miami’s local street artists alongside work by those visiting from across the country and around the world.
+The murals throughout the Wynwood neighborhood are just as compelling as those found inside Wynwood Walls and there’s hardly a square-inch of concrete not covered in paint.
+This is where you’ll find Miami’s local street artists alongside work by visiting international artists.

-Local artist Magnus Sodamin, represented by downtown gallery Primary Projects, exhibited an installation at Wynwood Walls during Art Basel 2015 and his work covers the walls of the Wynwood Block, a new retail development.
+Miami artist Magnus Sodamin, represented by downtown gallery Primary Projects, exhibited an installation at Wynwood Walls during Art Basel 2015 and his work covers the walls of the nearby Wynwood Block.
 Painted in vertical streaks in every color of the rainbow, his work is punctuated by flowers inspired by mornings fishing on Biscayne Bay and the ethereal nature of sunrise and sunset.

-Paola Delfin is a Mexican street artist who creates large scale portraits of the female from in a variety of styles from realistic to more interpretive.
+Paola Delfin is a Mexican street artist who creates large-scale portraits of the female form in a variety of styles from realistic to abstract.
 She contributed a monochromatic mural of a female bust during Art Basel 2015.

 The MSG Crew is a local art collective whose signature tag is a cartoon-like Florida orange with a big, toothy smile.
-Heavily influenced by the interventionist graffiti style, their tags can be found throughout the city.
-In Wynwood at the old RC Cola Factory, they’ve painted an enormous wall in a Star Wars dreamscape style.
+Heavily influenced by the interventionist graffiti, their tags are throughout the city.
+In Wynwood at the old RC Cola Factory in Wynwood, they’ve painted an enormous wall in a Star Wars dreamscape.

 Jessy Nite is one of Miami’s rising stars of the art world.
 Her style and subject matter is brazen and provocative with a true sense of place in Miami culture.
 She has a number of murals up around Wynwood, including the entire exterior of Redbull’s Wynwood office painted in a geometric, grayscale retinal pattern.

 London-born, Berlin-based artist David Walker creates multi-layered, hyper-real portraits in a kaleidoscope of colors using spray paint without the aid of stencils, brushes or projectors.
-Represented locally by the Robert Fontaine Gallery, he’s had a mural in Wynwood for the last three years that continues to get a lot of attention.
+Represented locally by the Robert Fontaine Gallery, he’s had a mural in Wynwood for at least four years.

 Jose de Diego Middle School Project

-In an effort to connect Wynwood’s artistic renaissance to the local community, a grassroots organization called RAW (Reimagining Art in Wynwood) engaged with Jose de Diego Middle School to bring street artists to the campus whose arts funding had recently been cut.
-Many of the artists mentioned previously, including Magnus Sodamin, Paola Delfin and David Walker, donated their time and talents to working with students and painting murals beautifying the school campus.
+In an effort to connect Wynwood’s artistic renaissance to the local community, a grassroots organization called RAW (Reimagining Art in Wynwood) engaged with Jose de Diego Middle School, whose arts funding had recently been cut, to bring acclaimed international street artists to the campus.
+Many of the artists listed above, including Magnus Sodamin, Paola Delfin and David Walker, donated their time and talents to work with students, paint murals and beautify the school campus.

-It’s not all about art with paint in Wynwood.
-You’ll find art of all kinds here.
-O Cinema is a non-profit independent cinema screening cutting-edge films.
-You’ll see high quality films that you won’t be able to find anywhere else in this cozy theater.
+You’ll find a wide variety of artistic mediums in Wynwood, from cinema to the literary arts.
+O Cinema is a non-profit independent cinema screening cutting-edge films in a cozy theater.
 Other cultural institutions include Wynwood Radio, University of Wynwood, Edge Theater and Critical Mass, a huge monthly biking group.